piegope/doc/docs/en/rdm/windows/commands/administration/reports/index.md

 Once Generated, a report will provide you with all the information you selected during this step.
 These final results can take various shapes and have different features (such as editing a specific entry or printing the result) depending on what the report actually is.

 {% snippet icon.badgeInfo %}
 These logs are still restricted by user rights.
-A user with restricted access wouldn't be able to select Password and Security for example.
+A user with restricted access would not be able to select Password and Security for example.
 {% endsnippet %}